danielclickh/marketing-website-preview/engineering-resources-data/what-is-columnar-database.md

 ---

-In this guide, we’ll explore columnar databases, column stores, column-oriented databases, column-wise databases, or “insert your favorite acronym”\!
-How do they differ from row-based databases?
+In this guide, we’ll explore columnar databases, column stores, column-oriented databases, column-wise databases, or “insert your favorite acronym”\! git staHow do they differ from row-based databases?
 What are they good at?
 What are the advantages of using a column store?

 We’ll answer these questions and more, but first, a brief history lesson.